Israhribeiro/Prova-Trabalho-Estrutura/readme.md

 ### exceptions

-e  onde está a exceções que do programa.
+É onde está a exceções do programa.